 Your featured image should be at least 500px in width, the minimum size suggested for social media sharing.

 Then, give your images detailed, informative file names:

 It’s important to choose a descriptive file name for SEO purposes.
-For example rather than using DSC2831.jpg, rename your photo using keywords about your article such as sunrise-at-jacksonville-beach.jpg .
+For example rather than using a name like “DSC2831.jpg”, rename your photo using keywords about your article such as “sunrise-at-jacksonville-beach.jpg” .